namangor04/NBRG-Vidya-Sakha/README.md

+# Vidya-Sakha is a One-Stop Educational Platform.

 Hello and welcome to the official Github page of Vidya-Sakha.
 Here, you can file issuses or provide suggestions (assuming you have a Github Account) . **Vidya-Sakha** is an Android App which provides **A Platform For Teachers To Teach And Students To Learn.**

-**Vidya-Sakha is a One-Stop Educational Platform.**

 ***Some highlights:***